Rebooting Your Router & Internet Modem

 - In the General tab, Mark 2 the Use the following DNS server addresses option.

-- Now change the default DNS server for one of the following DNS servers for Overwatch 2, and click OK:
+- Now change the default for a alternate DNS server for one of the following DNS server addresses for Overwatch 2, and click OK:

 To make sure everything is running as intended.
 Open the Command prompt and type the following command: ipconfig/flushdns.
 Doing this will flush and reset the content of your DNS resolver cache.